mah51/mah51/README.md

 Hi, I'm a uni student learning to code...

 Current projects:
-- 🎬 movie rating [website](https://github.com/mah51/movie-web-typescript), a superior replacement to the old movie-web!
+- 🎬  Movie rating [website](https://github.com/mah51/movie-web-typescript), a superior replacement to the old movie-web!
 - 🚀  Personal [website](https://github.com/mah51/personal-web), to show off some of my projects and maybe start a blog.
 - 💬  Ask me about anything [here](https://github.com/mah51/mah51/issues)

 Previous projects:

 - ✈  The Discord bot: MikeBot - Not hosted currently due to expense.
 - 🕸  A react [website](https://github.com/mah51/WormTracker) dedicated to counting grid squares with worm tracks. (pretty niche 🧐)

 **Languages and Tools:**